Posted by Ministry Voice | Jun 29, 2021 | Bible Study, Churches, Discipleship, Leadership, Sermons

 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life” – John 3:16

-The very reason why Jesus had to die on the cross is to free all of humanity from sin and give us the opportunity to attain eternal life.
+The very reason why Jesus had to die on the cross is to free all of humanity from sin and allow us to attain eternal life.
 That is how much God loves us.
-He sacrificed His own begotten Son just to save you from your sins –– to save you from death!
+He sacrificed His begotten Son to save you from your sins –– to save you from death!
 And to offer you eternal life by sacrificing His own Son.

 This sacrifice is what Christians call the Good News.
 But this is not some mere good news.
 This is the best news ever!
-By having faith in our Lord Jesus Christ, we can be freed from the death that we deserve for sinning against God.
-It frees us from the punishment for all the evil things that we have thought and done.
-And what’s more amazing is that we aren’t only free, we can spend all of eternity with God and His people.
+By having faith in our Lord Jesus Christ, we can be freed from the death we deserve for sinning against God.
+It frees us from the punishment for all the evil things we have thought and done.
+And what’s more amazing is that we aren’t only free.
+We can spend all of eternity with God and His people.

 2. Freedom From Sin